calumgrant/logical/docs/worklist.md

 The `-S` option creates a new server, killing the existing server if required.
 The `-s` option connects to an existing server.

 You can specify the name of the socket, for example `-ssocket1` which will create a socket `socket1` in the local directory.
 If no name is specified, then Logical will use the name `logical.socket` in the current directory.

-## Semi-naive evaluation (SNE)

-Two approaches:
-1. Make SNE implicitly part of any evaluating predicate
-2. Insert additional predicates and rewrite the program to be semi-naive.

-I want to try approach 2, because it may throw up some interesting bugs/assumptions in the rest of the code.

 ## Task manager